 It was a long and contentious journey, throughout which I never lost sight of the lessons I’d originally learned on my first tech course.
 I knew I was fallible; and if my proficiency didn’t match the worst things that could happen on the dives I undertook, then I would seriously hurt myself, or worse.

-Contemporary tech diving has evolved enormously since my own first tentative experiences over a decade and a half ago.
+Contemporary technical diving has evolved enormously since my own first tentative experiences over a decade and a half ago.
 There have been many awesome improvements, but also there are new issues in technical diving now.

-Technical instructors have gone from being a rarity to commonplace.
-They’re seemingly everywhere when it comes to offering courses, but nowhere to be found on the actual few tech explorations, projects and boats.
-There are fast-track, guaranteed pass, qualification routes that routinely certify instructors to teach decompression, and even trimix, courses within a meagre few dozen hours of actual experience.
+Technical diving instructors have gone from being a rarity to commonplace.
+They’re seemingly everywhere when it comes to offering courses, but nowhere to be found on the actual few tech explorations, projects, and boats.
+There are fast-track, guaranteed pass, qualification routes that routinely certify instructors to teach decompression, and even trimix, courses within a meager few dozen hours of actual experience.

-Those rapidly promoted tech instructors, eager to recoup their financial investment, swiftly resort to incautiously hard-selling any and every diver onto tech training programs if they have only the barest prerequisites in qualification and experience.
+Those rapidly promoted technical diving instructors, eager to recoup their financial investment, swiftly resort to incautiously hard-selling any and every diver onto tech training programs if they have only the barest prerequisites in qualification and experience.
 Actual diver proficiency, or motivation, ceases to become a factor for consideration.

-These unprepared, inexperienced and sub-proficient tech students still manage to pass tech training with alarming frequency.
+These unprepared, inexperienced, and sub-proficient technical diving students still manage to pass technical training with alarming frequency.
 So logic demands that either modern technical diving training has become so miraculously effective and efficient that it compensates for even the most ill-prepared, incompetent student divers; or, as is most likely the case, that woefully inexperienced tech instructors are unable to apply the same high standards and diligence as used to be demanded.

-What now concerns me greatly is that learning an appropriate ‘tech’ mindset no longer seems to the de-facto gateway into technical diving.
+What now concerns me greatly is that learning an appropriate technical diving mindset no longer seems to be the de-facto gateway into technical diving.
 Patience has been replaced with instant gratification.
 Risk-averse attitudes have diminished as divers gain technical certifications without ever really learning the bleak consequences of not being able to handle the dives they do.

-Getting tech qualified is now absurdly easy and, it seems, that simply having a plastic certification card in your wallet is often viewed as more than enough contingency against the worst that can happen.
+Getting technical diving qualified is now absurdly easy and, it seems, that simply having a plastic certification card in your wallet is often viewed as more than enough contingency against the worst that can happen.

-The serious tech divers, as has always been the case, still seek ruthlessly honest tech training.
-They still exhibit patience, motivation and humility.
+The serious technical divers, as has always been the case, still seek ruthlessly honest tech training.
+They still exhibit patience, motivation, and humility.
 They still persevere when the going gets tough.
 They still strive for excellence.

 What we, as a tech community, are losing is the ability to clearly differentiate the wheat from the chaff; to recognize the capable few from amongst the increasing pool of those brandishing identical level, but dangerously lower competency, qualifications.

-The biggest of the issues in technical diving I see in the contemporary tech community is that progression through tech qualification levels has accelerated immensely.
+The biggest of the issues in technical diving I see in the contemporary tech community is that progression through technical diving qualification levels has accelerated immensely.
 I’ve explained why I think this happens, so now I must explain why I think the community is getting away with it.

 More and more divers are getting tech qualified, but this hasn’t resulted in a catastrophic elevation in fatality statistics.
-I attribute this situation to two primary factors:
+I attribute this situation to three primary factors:

-When I first started tech diving we planned dives on MS-DOS planning software that produced dive profiles unmoderated below the most aggressive baseline maximum values.
-First generation tech computers were temperamental and expensive, so very few used them.
+When I first started technical diving we planned dives on MS-DOS planning software that produced dive profiles unmoderated below the most aggressive baseline maximum values.
+First-generation technical diving computers were temperamental and expensive, consequently, very few technical divers used them.
 Helium supply, along with the training to use it, was rarely available in most locations; deep air dives to the absolute physiological limits were the norm for many technical divers.

-As a result of these inherent demands, the aspirant tech diver had to compensate greatly through the slower acquisition of knowledge, skill and experience.
-Dives would be limited by individual physiological thresholds that, in turn, had to be patiently explored and established.
+As a result of these inherent demands, the aspirant tech diver had to compensate greatly through the slower acquisition of knowledge, skill, and experience.
+Technical dives would be limited by individual physiological thresholds that, in turn, had to be patiently explored and established.

-The same was true of narcosis and CO2 management.
-Attaining thousands of dives experience and ingrained skill was the only means to compensate for degraded mental performance and carbon dioxide retention.
+The same was true of narcosis, gas density, and CO2 management.
+Attaining thousands of dives experience and ingrained skills was the only means to compensate for degraded mental performance and carbon dioxide retention.
 Beyond that approach, divers could only progress through gradually incremental depths until they found the point beyond which they became a distinct liability.
 If you were too aggressive or incautious, the likelihood of surviving to learn from your mistakes was frighteningly low.

-Contemporary aspirant tech divers are excused from that tentative approach.
-Nowadays, anyone can strap on a Shearwater, crank up Multideco, consult the web for optimal settings and squirt enough helium into mixes to make physiological barriers irrelevant.
+Contemporary aspirant technical divers are excused from that tentative approach.
+Nowadays, anyone can strap on a Shearwater, crank up Multideco, consult the web for optimal settings, and squirt enough helium into mixes to make physiological barriers irrelevant.

 This is all fine – for as long as dives go exactly to plan.